gregory144/prism-web-server/README.md

 #### Required features

+* have worker processes instead of threads to: avoid lock contention in openssl simplify passing data to workers avoid contention for reading/writing to sockets (main thread does the listen()ing and workers accept/read/write)
 * serious security checks
+  fuzzer using test harness to randomly generate illegal requests
+* configuration
   * listen on secure port + non-secure port at the same time
 * graceful shutdown
 * better error handling for libuv calls
 * doxygen documentation
-* main thread does the listen()ing and workers accept/read/write
 * complete spec compliance
   * ignore unknown frame types
   * error on violation of incoming max concurrent streams